 My family will be vacationing with another on a houseboat.
 Total of 4 adults and 5 kids, all good eaters (but the kids are kids, too).
 We are trying to optimize our food and seeking wisdom from those with experience. [more inside]

+I'd like to go camping with my son and daughter this summer, somewhere near Columbus Ohio.
 We would like to go fishing (a place that is easy to fish at with high likelihood of success), and gathering some wild edibles that are easily identifiable with my wild edible book. [more inside]

 Does it make sense to buy a cheap car just for weekend camping trips?
 If so, what should we look for? [more inside]

 I’m organizing an event in early July and I need help figuring out the easiest way to provide five meals to 70 to 90 people at a campground.
 Our location is booked- it’s a great campground with showers and bathrooms and a pavilion and a fire pit.
 Our planning is moving along nicely, but but as with previous years, food is the challenge.
 Details follow: [more inside]

 Some freinds and I are going to take a train from Amsterdam to the South of France this summer and we need some ideas for places to check out on a budget and with interesting places/events/people to check out. [more inside]

 I'm trying to plan a last-minute backpacking trip this weekend.
 I'm looking for suggestions for a good 2-day (~12-16 mile) circuit hike that's within a 2 hour drive of Washington, DC. [more inside]

 I remember reading in an old Backpacker Magazine the Best Hikes in the Midwest, and number one was a few hours outside of St. Louis.
 But I don't remember what it was and I can't find it online!
 Failing someone finding that, I would like recommendations for a place within 3 hours of St. Louis where we could hike a couple hours and then camp for the night. [more inside]